soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 There’s a reason everyone has been sharing and recommending this book.
 It is incredibly comprehensive but doesn’t read as a dry text.
 Throughout the whole first part, all I could think was how much Britain has to blame for this mess.
 We really are heirs to the worst of people.
 If you want to better understand the context of what’s going on now, or if you've ever been told to ‘get educated’ in attempts to silence you from speaking up for Palestine, read this.

 ### Israeli Apartheid: A Beginners Guide by Ben White
 Good for understanding the similarities and differences between South Africa and Israel/Palestine.
 Introduction and Part 1 are better than the rest, imo.
-I haven’t stopped thinking about one of the differences White highlights
+I haven’t stopped thinking about this

 > While in apartheid South Africa, the settlers ‘exploited’ the ‘labour power’ of the dispossessed natives, in the case of Israel, ‘the native population was to be eliminated; exterminated or expelled rather than exploited’. … Israel needs the land, but without the people.
 >